Start Here ~> Writer, Interrupted

 I grew up the oldest of seven siblings with a lot to say.
 When I was four, my clever, overworked mom bought me my first blank diary.
 I couldn’t write yet, but I began dictating to her until I could.
 Prescription eyeglasses at age five added to my budding nerdiness.

-Thanks to Mrs. Zarbo, a favorite fourth-grade teacher, I discovered poetry.
-With Shel Silverstein and Dr. Seuess as my influencers, I entered a program where I was pulled out of class so I wouldn’t be bored and disruptive.
-(Today, I’d likely be called “neuro-spicy” and “highly sensitive” instead of “gifted.”)
-I created a considerable poetry project for a kid just learning about the world.
+In fourth grade, I discovered poetry.
+With Shel Silverstein and Dr. Seuess as my influencers, I was pulled out of classes and into a program where I was encouraged to write poems so I wouldn’t be bored and disruptive.
+(Today, I’d likely be called “neuro-spicy” and “highly-sensitive” instead of “gifted” or “fidgety.”)

 My second love was dancing, and I started formally training at age six.
 Between homework and daily ballet classes, I developed into a very disciplined and busy teen.
 The balance of reading, writing, and dancing kept me fairly content for an odd bird.

-In a new online blog attached to my website, Nourishing Words, I admitted that I’d studied nutrition and psychology in college because I was doing the last part of my own healing from an eating disorder at the time.
+In a new online blog, Nourishing Words, I admitted that I’d studied nutrition and psychology in college because I was doing the last part of my own healing from an eating disorder.
 Some members of my professional community cautioned me about disclosing this.
-I trusted my gut about the disclosure, as I wasn’t writing about the details of my eating disorder, so as not to encourage comparisons.
-I also wasn’t volunteering details about my recovery in client sessions, as I am not the focus of that work.
+I trusted my gut instead about the disclosure, as I wasn’t writing about the details of my disorder, so as not to encourage comparisons.
+I also wasn’t volunteering information about my recovery in sessions with clients, so as not to take away from the focus on their work.

 Throughout both of my books, I tell numerous clients’ stories.
 More important than the actual content of these stories is that doing healing work related to the body helps free people up to live more full and balanced lives with a sense of who they are as a whole person—and their purpose on the planet.
 This outcome, over and over, is the special sauce of eating disorder recovery work and embodiment that I have found to be true.